DeveshNarkhede/movie-dataset-analysis/README.md

 - IMDb ratings and distribution
 - Box office revenue trends
 - Relationship between budget and revenue
-- There is proper explanation fo each code and its purpose.
+- There is proper explanation for each code and its purpose.

 The dataset is too large to upload to GitHub.
 You can download it from:
 [Movie Dataset on Kaggle](https://www.kaggle.com/datasets/mjshubham21/movie-dataset-for-analytics-and-visualization)